 Good lighting is essential to putting your house in well, in a good light.
 However, be wary of assigning too much value to a light fixture.
-It’s easy to blow through your renovation budget on fancy lights when a staging company can rent you standing lights to achieve a similar effect.
-Updating your lighting is a good idea – just tread cautiously!
+It’s easy to blow through your renovation budget on fancy lights when a staging company can rent you standing lamps to achieve a similar effect.
+Updating your lighting is a good idea – tread cautiously!

 Ripping out your tub

 Ripping out and replacing your tub is usually something that owners ‘always wanted to do’.
 Right before you sell is not the time to be indulging.
 Sure, there’s value in a beautiful new tub that costs $1,200.
-But before you commit, look into the cost of refinishing your existing tub.
+But before you commit, look into the cost of refinishing your existing bathtub.
 A refinish can do wonders to spruce up a bathroom.

 Built-in home entertainment systems

 There is almost no way that these will pay off.
 First, they only appeal to some people.
 Second, of those people who these would be a selling point for, some of them are likely to have already audio solutions that they like (and might be better than yours) and can bring with them.
 Lastly, these add no function.

 A more beautiful kitchen adds value because it’s a more useful space – new appliances don’t break, new counters are easier to clean.
 Homebuyers know this.
 Built-in speakers don’t do anything that standard speaker doesn’t do, and most people have speakers.